Summer camp

-A summer camp or sleepaway camp is a supervised program for children conducted during the summer months in some countries.
-Children and adolescents who attend summer camp are known as campers.
-Summer school is usually a part of the academic curriculum for a student to make up work not accomplished during the academic year (summer camps can include academic work, but is not a requirement for graduation).
+A summer camp, also known as a sleepaway camp or residential camp, is a supervised overnight program for children conducted during the summer vacation from school in many countries.
+Children and adolescents who attend summer residential camps are known as campers.
+They are generally offered overnight accommodations for one or two weeks out in an outdoor natural campsite setting.
+Day camps, by contrast, offer the same types of experience in the outdoors but children return home each evening.
+Summer school is a different experience that is usually offered by local schools for their students focused on remedial education to ensure students are prepared for the upcoming academic year or in the case of high school students, to retake failed state comprehensive exams necessary for graduation.
+Summer residential and day camps may include an academic component but it is not a requirement.

-The traditional view of a summer camp as a woody place with hiking, canoeing, and campfires is changing, with greater acceptance of newer types of summer camps that offer a wide variety of specialized activities.
-For example, there are camps for the performing arts, music, magic, computer programming, language learning, mathematics, children with special needs, and weight loss.
-In 2006, the American Camp Association reported that 75 percent of camps added new programs.
+The traditional view of a summer camp as a wooded place with hiking, canoeing, campfires, etc. has changed with a higher number of camps offering a wider variety of specialized activities.
+Examples of such themes include the performing arts, music, magic, computer programming, language education, mathematics, children with special needs, and weight loss.

+In 2024, the American Camp Association's National Economic Impact Study of the Camp Industry reported 20,175 camps in the United States.
 This is largely to counter a trend in decreasing enrollment in summer camps, which some argue to have been brought about by smaller family sizes and the growth in supplemental educational programs.
-There are also religiously affiliated summer camps, such as those run by Christian groups and various denominations of Judaism.
+Some summer camps are affiliated with religious institutions, including various denominations of Christianity and Judaism.